-(d) Part III: the approval of vehicles of categories M1 and N11 with regard to their Accident Emergency Call System (AECS) or with regard to the installation of (an) Accident Emergency Call Component(s) (AECC) which has (have) not been separately approved according to part Ia of this Regulation or with regard to the installation of an AECD which has not been separately approved according to Part Ib of this Regulation.
+(d) Part III: the approval of vehicles of categories M1 and N11 with regard to their Accident Emergency Call System (AECS) when equipped with an AECD which has not been separately approved according to Part Ib of this Regulation.

 1.2.
 It does not apply to: